zachlasiuk/arm-software-developers-ads/content/learning-paths/cross-platform/docker/_index.md

 minutes_to_complete: 30

-who_is_this_for: Software developers who want to learn about Docker for the Arm architecture.
+who_is_this_for: This is an introductory topic for software developers who want to learn about Docker for the Arm architecture.

 learning_objectives:
     -  Build, run, and share Docker images